Skip to main content

 // tuples = [{"key": {"user":"user:bob","relation":"writer","object":"document:planning"}, "timestamp": "2021-10-06T15:32:11.128Z"}]

-For example, to query all the stored relationship tuples in which any user is related to document:planning as a writer, one can issue the following call:
+For example, to query all the stored relationship tuples which have the writer relation on object document:planning, one can ask

 Initialize the SDK